Member Of:

-What Does it Mean to Have Your Probation Revoked?
+What Does It Mean to Have Your Probation Revoked?

 Probation provides an opportunity to avoid incarceration while serving out your sentence in the community under court-imposed conditions.
 However, a violation of those conditions can lead to probation revocation—a serious legal consequence with potentially life-altering outcomes.
 So what does it mean to have your probation revoked in California?